zrnsm/kosmische/README.md

 kosmische
 =========

 A cosmic synthesizer with sequencer for Android.
-Built on SuperCollider-Android.